MyNixOS website logo

 1. Design your survey as a Quarto document using markdown and R code.

-2. Convert your survey into a Shiny app that can be hosted online and sent to respondents.
+2. Render your survey into a shiny app that can be hosted online and sent to respondents.

 The {surveydown} R package provides functions to bring this all together.

-See the documentation to get started making your own surveydown survey!
+See the complete documentation to get started making your own surveydown survey!

 Installation